 eye or tissue donation purposes.

-their research has been approved by an institutional review board that
+research has been approved by an institutional review board that has reviewed

-has reviewed the research proposal and established protocols to ensure
+the research proposal and established protocols to ensure the privacy

 Criminal Activity: Consistent with applicable federal and state laws, we may disclose your